Cristian Pascual, Barcelona Health Hub: “Barcelona has all the ingredients to become one of the world’s digital health capitals”

 What are Barcelona Health Hub’s growth objectives?

-The Hub now uses three pavilions of the Hospital de Sant Pau, which is an incomparable setting and a very attractive place to visit from the outside.
-We had at the outset no doubts that to set up a digital health hub, we had to be close to clinical practice.
+The Hub now uses three pavilions of the Hospital de Sant Pau, which is an incomparable setting and a beautiful place to visit from the outside.
+We had at the outset no doubts that to set up a digital health hub; we had to be close to clinical practice.
 There are now over 300 people working here.
 We want to hit the figure of 1,000 members and occupy 5 pavilions.